Concerned about how much study abroad might cost? Check out our cost breakdown and helpful tips to make your dream trip happen.

 This is a massive choice!
 If the housing ends up being wrong for you, it can affect your satisfaction with the experience.
 For language programs, we recommend homestays for better linguistic immersion.
 If you’re going to research at an overseas university, perhaps on-campus accommodation (or something near campus) would be best.
 Consider what your needs and preferences are and what your tolerance is for living in shared spaces.

 Higher education can be costly, so this is a crucial consideration.
 You can find study abroad programs that end up less expensive than studying at a private university in the USA.
-Be sure to understand how you will have to pay – directly to the program, or will your university have you pay your regular, full tuition.
+Be sure to understand how you will have to pay – directly to the program, or will your university have you pay your regular, full tuition fees.
 In the meantime, you should consult articles on ideas for fundraising to kickstart your fund!

 Parents want what’s best for their children but also have natural protective instincts.
 As in most cases, preparing yourself with facts is very useful.
 If your university has sent dozens of students to a given destination, your parents likely will not see it as a threatening environment.
 If you want to go somewhere more “adventurous”, do your homework.
 Information that might help you make your case: crime rates, number of visitors from your country, and travel advisories.